bahrmichael/innohacks2017/backend/README.md

 See /random/.

-#### GET /repeat/

-Returns the last sentence that was returned by /random/, which must have been called first.

 #### GET /translate/

 Returns the translation of the last sentence that was returned by /random/, which must have been called first.